 - In 2017, 801 reported cycling crashes occurred throughout the state.

 - In 2018, that number fell to 609 accidents.

 I look forward to the day where I’m able to hop on my bike and commute to the office without wondering if I’ll make it there safely.
 The good news is Minnesota is taking action.
 I sincerely hope other states across the country will follow suit.
 Until then, I remain an advocate, fighting for the rights of those who didn’t make it to work, to dinner or back home.
 It’s for them I continue to share in this conversation.

 The Lesson: More Infrastructure Is Required to Keep Cyclists Safe

-Want to learn more about bike crashes and what to do if you become a victim?
+Want to learn more about bike crashes and what to do after a bike accident if you become a victim?
 Send me a message or give my law firm, Brazil Law Group, a call.

 Dan Brazil is a seasoned personal injury and Minneapolis bicycle crash attorney.
 Located in Uptown, Minneapolis, he serves bicyclists throughout Minnesota who has suffered injuries in bike crashes.

 Dan is not only the founder and principal attorney of Brazil Law Group; he is also an avid biker.
 A self-proclaimed “all-arounder,” Dan commutes via bike (in nicer weather!), mountain bikes, runs trails, rock climbs, practices yoga, and even surfs.